buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ## Fetch Parent Posts

 Often it's useful to quickly show the 20 most recent posts.
-However some of these posts may references a parent post outside of the client's cache.
-To retrieve a missing parent post, you can query for the post ID that matches the clients `replyTo`.
+However some of these posts may reference a parent post outside of the apps's cache.

+To retrieve a missing parent post, you can query for the post ID referenced by the post's `replyTo`.

 ```shell
 ???